Saints’ Brees takes first step toward mending relationships

 “It’s not just saying we want to change,” Davis said on CBS Sports Radio.
 “It’s the actions that’s actually going to allow us to change.”

-AP Sports Writer Steve Reed contributed from Charlotte, North Carolina.
+AP Sports Writer Steve Reed in Charlotte, North Carolina, contributed to this report..

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL